Swiss Food specialties

 Vermicelles

 Vermicelle is a chestnut puree.
-Invented in the Canton of Valais in Switzerland, based on the French puree de Maron with is not sweet.
+It was invented in the Canton of Valais in Switzerland, derived from the savoury French variant ‘Puree de Maron’.

 The first recipe dates back to the year 1849.
 The basic ingredients are simple: Chestnuts, Sugar, and Water.
 However, every restaurant and confectionary has a secret recipe, and the taste can vary greatly.